cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 | r=800  | 51146     | 51917     | 41376 |
 | r=1600 | 50889     | 47732     | 45530 |

+The X axis (`c`) is the number of connections from the load runner process to the target node.
+The Y axis (`r`) is the rate or number of transactions issued per second.
+Each connection sends `r` transactions per second.

 We observe in the table that the system is saturated beyond the diagonal defined by the entries `c=1,r=400` and `c=2,r=200`.
-Entries in the diagonal have the same amount of transaction load, so we can consider them equivalent.
+Entries in the diagonal have the same amount of transaction load, so we consider them equivalent.
 For the chosen diagonal, the expected number of processed transactions is `1 * 400 tx/s * 89 s = 35600`.
 (Note that we use 89 out of 90 seconds of the experiment because the last transaction batch coincides with the end of the experiment and is thus not sent.)
 For the experiments just below the diagonal we would expected double that number, that is, `1 * 800 tx/s * 89 s = 71200`, but the system is not able to process such load, so some transactions are dropped.

 For comparison, this is the table obtained on the baseline version, where the saturation point is also beyond the diagonal defined by `c=1,r=400` and `c=2,r=200`.

 |        | c=1       | c=2       | c=4   |
 | ------ | --------: | --------: | ----: |
 | r=200  | 17800     | **33259** | 33259 |